|1999 | 2000 | 2001 | 2002 | 2003 | 2004 | 2005 | 2006 | 2007 | 2008 | 2009|

 Expèdition Particulière's Web site:

-1999 Dec 16: FIRST W3R®-US MEETING: Nearly 50 local historians and representatives from New York, New Jersey and Connecticut met at the Washington headquarters in Newburgh, New York to organize the W3R®.
-The route was almost immediately designated as a Millenium Trail as advocated by the W3R®-US.
+1999 Dec 16: FIRST W3R®-US MEETING: Nearly 50 local historians and representatives from New York, New Jersey and Connecticut met at the Washington headquarters site in Newburgh NY to organize support to have the WRRR designated as a National Historic Trail (NHT).
+The route was almost immediately designated by the Obama administration as a Millennium Trail, as advocated by this mailing list precursor of the W3R®-US.

 The U.S. Congress passed PL 106-473 directing the National

-Park Service (NPS) to make a feasibility study of designating the W3R®
+Park Service (NPS) to make a feasibility study of designating the WRRR

-as a National Historical Trail as advocated by the W3R®-US.
+as a National Historical Trail, as advocated by the mailing list

-FIRST W3R®-US WEB SITE: The first Web site focused on the W3R® was established as www.AmRevandFrance.com later changed to www.w3r-us.org).
+FIRST WRRR WEB SITE: The first Web site focused on the WRRR was established at the URL www.AmRevandFrance.com.
+The website was later transferred to the URL www.w3r-us.org.

-DAR AND SAR FORM COMMITTEES: The DAR and SAR both established national committees to participate in and provide support for activities related to the W3R®.
+DAR AND SAR FORM COMMITTEES: The DAR and SAR both established national committees to participate in and provide support for activities related to the WRRR and names liaisons to the mailing list precursor of the W3R®-US.

 NPS STUDY STARTS: